dcos/dcos-docs/1.9/networking/load-balancing-vips/index.md

 DC/OS provides an east-west load balancer (minuteman) that enables multi-tier microservices architectures.
 It acts as a TCP layer 4 load balancer, and leverages load-balancing features within the Linux kernel to achieve near line-rate throughputs and latency.
 The features include:

-- Included with DC/OS by default
 - Distributed load balancing of applications
 - Facilitates east-west communication within the cluster
 - User specifies an FQDN address to the DC/OS service
 - Respects health checks
-- Requires maintenance of virtual IP to service mappings
 - Automatically allocates virtual IPs to service FQDN

 You can use the layer 4 load balancer by assigning a [VIP](/docs/1.9/networking/load-balancing-vips/virtual-ip-addresses/) in your app definition.
 After you create a task, or a set of tasks with a VIP, they will automatically become available to all nodes in the cluster, including the masters.

-When you launch a set of tasks DC/OS distributes them to all of the nodes in the cluster.
-All of the nodes in the cluster act as decision makers in the load balancing process.
-A process runs on all the agents that the kernel consults when packets are recognized with this destination address.
-This process keeps track of availability and reachability of these tasks to attempt to send requests to the right backends.
+When you launch a set of tasks, DC/OS distributes them to a set of nodes in the cluster.
+The minuteman instance running on each of the cluster agents coordinates the load balancing decisions.
+The Mesos kernel consults the minuteman instance on each agent when packets are recognized with this destination address.
+Minuteman tracks the availability and reachability of these tasks and attempts to send requests to the right backends.

 ### Requirements